 When you need to use a disc sander so you can undertake many different jobs wide you’ll need to make sure you purchase one that will work well enough, so you can all of your jobs properly and with very little effort.
 This is where we can help: We have selected 5 of what we think are the best disc sanders on the market.
 This will make your search for a new disc sander a lot easier because you won’t have to sort through the less than perfect sanders to find one that works for you.
-Take a look at the disc sanders below for more information:
+But remember that sanding creates a lot of mess so if you are interested in buying a sander like this, have a look at dust collectors.
+Back to disc sanders look below for more information:

 So, What are the products on offer?